Learning complexity gradually in quantum machine learning models

 The \emph{bond-alternating XXZ Hamiltonian} is slightly more complicated, although it remains geometrically local, and reads

 where $j_1$ and $j_2$ are coupling strengths, $X_i$, $Y_i$ and $Z_i$ are Pauli operators acting on the $i^\text{th}$ qubit, and $\delta$ is the spin anisotropy.
-As depicted in Fig.~\ref{fig:diagram}(b), this model Hamiltonian hosts three distinct phases that can be detected by the many-body topological invariant $\mathcal{Z_R}$~\cite{elben2020many}: (I) a trivial phase, (II) a symmetry-broken antiferromagnetic phase, and (III) a topological phase.
+As depicted in Fig.~\ref{fig:diagram}(b), this model Hamiltonian hosts three distinct phases that can be detected by the many-body topological invariant $\mathcal{Z_R}$~\cite{elben2020many}: (I) a topological phase, (II) a trivial phase, and (III) a antiferromagnetic phase.

 Our learning tasks involve developing a classification model that can identify the quantum phase given the ground state of a system described by either the \emph{generalized cluster Hamiltonian} or the \emph{bond-alternating XXZ Hamiltonian}.
 We achieve this by generating a training set, denoted by $S=\{(\lvert\psi_i\rangle,\vec{y_i})\}_{i=1}^N$, where $N$ represents the number of training data points.
 Each element in $S$ is a pair: $\lvert\psi_i\rangle$ corresponds to the ground state vector of the Hamiltonian $(H_{\text{cluster}}$ or $H_{\text{XXZ}})$ for a specific choice of coupling constants $(j_1$ and $j_2$ or $j_1/j_2$ and $\delta)$.
 The ground states are drawn from a distribution $\calD$ which corresponds to sampling these coupling constants uniformly at random, ensuring a balanced representation of all classes.
 The second element, $\vec{y_i}$, represents the corresponding one-hot encoded phase label.
 In this scheme, each label is a vector with a length equal to the number of classes, with only one element set to 1, indicating the corresponding phase.